tophefo/IpCamera/README.md

 ## Roadmap for further development

 Currently the focus is on stability and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
-What this means is hopefully the binding is less work to add a new API function to instead of people creating stand alone scripts which are not easy for new Openhab users to find or use.
+Hopefully the binding is less work to add a new functions to instead of creating stand alone scripts which are not easy for new Openhab users to find, setup or use.
 By consistent I mean if a camera breaks down and you wish to change brands, your rules with this binding should be easy to adapt to the new brand of camera with no/minimal changes.
+Sharing rules with others also becomes far easier if all brands are handled the same way.

-If you need a feature added that is in an API and you can not program, please raise an issue ticket here at this github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.
+If you need a feature added that is in an API and you can not program, please raise an issue ticket here at this Github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.

 If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding.
 This is for multiple reasons due to needing to keep things CONSISTENT between brands and also easy to maintain.
 This list of areas that could be added are a great place to start helping with this binding if you wish to contribute.
 Any feedback, push requests and ideas are welcome.